goFrendiAsgard/ayanami/README.md

 ### Define ServiceHtml

-For `servicehtml`, you can define it like this:
+For `servicehtml`, the definition is like this:

 ```go
 package main